bashdash4/docs/source/hive/hive_bfs.md

 [IN PROGRESS]

 ## Summary of Gunrock Implementation
-[CURRENTLY BEING REVISED]
+[REVISION IN PROGRESS]
 Conceptually, this implementation isn’t extremely different from a standard serial implementation, but running searches and checking vertices concurrently through parallelism improves the potential for efficiency.
-With Gunrock, BFS can be completed with a series of “Advance” and “Filter” steps.
-Recently discovered vertices are searched, with distances from the source vertex updated.
-From these vertices, a new frontier is formed and placed into a temp queue with all the adjacent edges, which is then filtered to remove already discovered nodes.
-The vertices that remain are then placed in the search queue.
+Gunrock completes BFS with a series of “Advance” and “Filter” steps.

+In the Advance step, we search the vertices in our search frontier in parallel and create a new frontier from vertices adjacent to those searched.
+At this point, we classify newly discovered vertices as such and classify already discovered vertices as "invalid" in the new frontier.

+In the Filter step, we check this new frontier's vertices in parallel and filter out the invalid vertices (those that would be redundant to search).
+We then use the frontier remaining from this operation for the next search iteration.

+(Talk about direction optimization (push/pull), top-down/bottom-up from bfs_kernel?)

 Pseudocode:
 ```
 function BFS (Graph, source):
 	//RESET
 	for each vertex v in Graph:
-		distance[v] = inf
-	distance[source] = 0 	//Distance of source is zero
+		discovered[v] = 0
+	discovered[source] = 1 	//Source vertex is discovered by default
 	Q0 = {source}		//Search queue, starts with only source vertex in it
 	//ADVANCE
 	while Q0 is not empty:
 		Q1 = {}		//Temp queue
 		for each v in Q0, do in parallel:
 			for each edge e<u,v> of v, do in parallel:
- 				if (distance[u] == inf)
+ 				if (discovered[u] == 0)
-					distance[u] = distance[v] + 1
+					discovered[u] = 1
 					put u in Q1
 				else
 					put invalid in Q1